Quantum Geometry Induced Kekul\'{e} Superconductivity in Haldane phases

-Kekul\'{e} superconducting textures have previously been proposed for Dirac fermions in graphene, arising from next-nearest-neighbor pairing interactions~\cite{PhysRevB.82.035429,PhysRevB.93.155149}.
+Kekul\'{e} superconducting textures have previously been proposed for Dirac fermions in graphene, arising from nearest-neighbor pairing interactions~\cite{PhysRevB.82.035429,PhysRevB.93.155149}.
 However, the mechanism we describe here is fundamentally different: it originates from topologically enforced geometric constraints of the Bloch wavefunctions, which enhances the pair susceptibility at large momenta ($\pm 2 \Kk_D$).
 As such, this Kekul\'{e} superconducting order can emerge from a broad class of attractive interactions in the Haldane phase of C2DEGs, independent of the detailed microscopic pairing mechanism.

-{\em Application to $J$-layer RG}.---We now discuss the relevance of our findings to RG.
 In RG, trigonal warping of the bands, due to remote hopping processes, induces Lifshitz transitions~\cite{PhysRevB.82.035409}, wherein the Fermi surface evolves from being circularly connected to an annular Fermi surface or a set of disconnected pockets.
 For tetralayer RG, this transition occurs in the half-metal regime at an electron density of $n_e \sim 0.4 \times 10^{12}$~cm$^{-2}$ near zero displacement field.
 Even above such a density, where the Fermi surface remains connected, it loses its azimuthal symmetry due to trigonal warping.
 In the presence of a trigonal warping energy scale $E_{tri}$, the weak-coupling enhancement of the intra-valley pair susceptibility is cut off by $E_{tri}$, and Eq.~\ref{eq:pairsusceptibility} retains the same functional form, but with $\log(E_c/T) \to \log (E_c/E_{tri})$.
-Consequently, a critical pairing strength $G_{+,-J} = -(1-x^2)^{\alpha}/(N_0 \log (E_c/E_{tri} )) $ is required to stabilize Kekul\'{e} superconductivity.
+Consequently, a critical pairing strength $G_{+,-J} = -(1-x^2)^{\alpha}/(N_0 \log (E_c/E_{tri} )) $ is required to stabilize Kekul\'{e} superconductivity for even chirality.
 The general continuum Hamiltonian for a $J$-layer RG, including remote hopping, can be written as a sum of C2DEG Hamiltonians~\cite{PhysRevB.80.165409,Slizovskiy2019}, implying that the chiral index of the Kekul\'{e} superconductor can become density dependent.
 Nevertheless, because the Kekul\'{e} superconductivity results from the topologically enforced quantum geometry of the Bloch states, it should be robust against trigonal-warping effects so long as the Fermi surface remains connected.

 Multiple superconducting phases have been detected in bilayer to hexalayer RG~\cite{Zhou2021a,Han2025,kumar2025superconductivitydualsurfacecarriersrhombohedral,morissette2025stripedsuperconductorrhombohedralhexalayer} in the fully layer-polarized (FLP) states, induced by displacement fields.
 However, more recently, superconductivity has been observed in doped layer-antiferromagnetic (LAF) ground states near zero displacement field~\cite{kumar2025superconductivitydualsurfacecarriersrhombohedral}, notably, in the transition region between the FLP and LAF states, where the Haldane phase is expected to occur.
 In ultra-clean suspended bilayer graphene, an anomalous Hall state with $m \sim 1–3$ meV has been inferred experimentally~\cite{PhysRevLett.105.256806,PhysRevLett.108.076602}, while in hBN-encapsulated pentalayer RG devices a QAH state with $m \sim10–15$ meV has been reported~\cite{ABCrGSOC}.
 It would be valuable to investigate our proposal for superconducting states arising at zero or small displacement fields within these regimes.